White-Collar Defense Attorney in Tampa

 If you are innocent, you should be represented by an attorney who will use every available legal tool and tactic in your defense.
 However, if the evidence against you is substantial, and if a conviction is inevitable, the state may offer you a lesser sentence in exchange for a guilty plea.

-As mentioned previously, a plea bargain may in fact be your best option, but don’t accept any deal – or sign any legal document at this time – unless your white collar criminal defense attorney recommends it.
+As mentioned previously, a plea bargain may, in fact, be your best option, but don’t accept any deal — or sign any legal document at this time — unless your white-collar criminal defense attorney recommends it.
+However, it’s important to ensure you fully understand what signing a plea deal means for your future.
+You will have a criminal conviction on your record, and this can follow you for the rest of your life.

 Tampa white-collar defense attorney Patrick B. Courtney has been practicing law for more than 24 years.
 He’s worked as a prosecutor, so he has substantial experience on both sides of white-collar crime cases.
 He knows how to win justice on a client’s behalf.